 There are more than a few factors that make us think American programmers are the best in the entire world, one of them is called Bill Gates.
-It turns out that if programming was a category, the United States would not take home as many Summer Olympics’ gold medals as usual.
-HackerRank, a platform gathering engineers from all around the globe, decided to examine their data to see which country is number one at programming, proving that an American dream is not as sweet as most people tend to think.
+It turns out that if programming were a category, the United States would not take home as many Olympic gold medals as usual.
+HackerRank, a platform gathering engineers from all around the globe, decided to examine their data to see which country is number one at programming.

 The University of Napoli Federico II